sebner1992/decorator_pattern/README.md

 Write two decorator classes: One that decorates an existing Java class for (i) reading and one for (ii) writing character streams.

 Use the following class names:
 (i) ``MorseReader``
 (ii) ``ROT13Writer``

 Make sure that each one of your two decorator classes decorates an existing Java class from the ``java.io`` package.
-Which class should you decorate, such that you really benefit from the pattern.
+Which class should you decorate, such that you really benefit from the pattern?

 Note: the assignment is about CHARACTER streams (see above).